justinehergenrader/Hello-World/README.md

 *Hello World Sample - My First Repository*

 ## Description
 I practiced using GitHub by creating this first repository.
-It should usually be a couple of paragraphs for actual use.
+This section should usually be a couple of paragraphs when actually using this.

 ## Tools Used
 All programming languages and tools used in the project.
 Could include Python, SQL, Excel, Power BI, Tableau, websites, and more.